 - 1. Office-wide training was offered on techniques for the detection of illegal use of controlled substances, sexual harassment, and other forms of discrimination. - 2.
 All personnel were trained on Government Ethics. - 3.
-Fringe benefits and government contributions to the Medical plan were maintained to retain and attract highly qualified personnel. - 4.
-Engaged in special activities as part of our commitment with the community and to comply with our social responsibility objective.
-Among them: - United Fund Campaign - Participated in activities with the Down Syndrome Foundation. - 5.
+Fringe benefits and government contributions to the medical plan were maintained to retain and attract highly qualified personnel. - 4.
 The OCPR continued providing services as established in the Personnel Support Program empowered by Act No. 9 of July 24, 1952, as amended.
 The Program's philosophy and goals are directed to assist our fellow-workers and their families, primarily with problems related to marital or family situations, work conditions, emotional aspects, and adolescence guidance, among others.
-The Program is voluntarily guided, and it is considered an innovative initiative to improve the quality of life of our personnel. - 6.
-Internship Program: provided thirteen qualified university students the opportunity for learning government operations through the audits that the Office performs.
-Also, to develop and encourage interest in public service.
+The Program is voluntarily guided, and it is considered an innovative initiative to improve the quality of life of our personnel. - 5.
+At the beginning of 2020, government operations were affected by the COVID-19 pandemic.
+We developed our COVID-19 Exposure Prevention and Control Plan to safeguard the safety and health of all officials and employees and ensure compliance with all responsibilities under applicable laws.
+We established protocols to prevent the spread of the virus.
+In this way we were able to promote a safe and productive work environment.